Kenny4everlucky/FEDQR_dataset/README.md

 # INTRODUCTION
-The data set is provided to the paper Feature-Enhanced Deep Learning Quantile Regression for Probabilistic Forecasting of Electric Vehicle Charging Load
+The data set is provided to the paper Feature-Enhanced Deep Learning Method for Electric Vehicle Charging Demand Probabilistic Forecasting of Charging Station

 ## About Data sets